 A back injury can be debilitating.
 The first thing to do is report the injury to your supervisor or human resources.
 It is best to visit the doctor as soon as possible after the injury.
 Be sure to explain exactly what you were doing when the injury occurred.
 Follow the doctor’s orders to ensure that your back injury will heal properly.
 It is likely that you will need to be off of work for a period of time.
 You should inform your employer and a workers’ compensation claim should be filed.
 Workers’ compensation will provide you a portion of your regular pay while you are unable to work due to an on-the-job injury.

 Back injury workers’ compensation claims can be complicated because there are often previous back injuries that may prevent you from getting the money you deserve.
 However, even if suffered a back injury in the past you may still be eligible to file a claim due to the new injury.
-If you were hurt at work, contact the workers’ compensation attorneys at The Bader Law Firm to discuss your case today.
+If you were hurt at work, contact the workers’ compensation attorneys at Bader Scott Injury Lawyers to discuss your case today.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.